software-students-fall2023/3-python-package-exercise-kungheifatchoy/README.md

 ## Code Examples

-' # code example for how a developer who wants to import your project into their own code can do so - include documentation for all functions in your package and a link to an example Python program that uses each of them.'
+` # code example for how a developer who wants to import your project into their own code can do so - include documentation for all functions in your package and a link to an example Python program that uses each of them.`

-' # code example for how a developer who wants to contribute to your project can set up the virtual environment, install dependencies, and build and test your package for themselves.'
+` # code example for how a developer who wants to contribute to your project can set up the virtual environment, install dependencies, and build and test your package for themselves.`

 ## Team Names